alirezasalemi7/PR-RAG/README.md

 # Preparing data

-The first step is to load the antique dataset and prepare it to be useful for our experiments.
+The first step is to load the antique dataset and prepare it for use in our experiments.
 You can do this by running the following script:

 ```shell
 python utils/load_antique.py \